sherifalawadi/automated-backup-monitor/README.md

-# automated-backup-monitor
-Automated system backup, disk monitoring, and log management script for Ubuntu Linux.
-Built with pure Bash and cron.
 # 🛡️ Automated System Backup & Monitoring Script

 > A pure Bash script for Ubuntu that automates backups, monitors disk usage, rotates logs, and sends email alerts — all driven by cron and a single config file.